Order the book/ebook at

 to use portions of their code.

-for inclusion in the published work, received an ebook
+for inclusion in the published work, receives an ebook

 copy of the finished edition (readable in all supported O'Reilly eBook formats).